|

 (CET).
 These courses qualify for the exercise of a profession (Nível IV) and

 enable people to pursue studies at higher education level.
-Higher education: At present, higher education in Portugal is divided

 into two subsystems: university education and non-university higher education